SamuelWhitton/natural-daina/README.md

-asdf instance variables prevent implicit construction since a consdturctor becomes nessisary (might be written somewhrere) asdf returning ->[] is same as not returning so you can ignore a [] output (might be written somewhrere) asdf give more examples of invoking or pologue evaulations that result in methods; being used for a class method definition
+asdf instance variables prevent implicit construction since a consdturctor becomes nessisary (might be written somewhrere) asdf returning ->[] is same as not returning so you can ignore a [] output (might be written somewhrere) asdf give more examples of invoking or pologue evaulations that result in methods; being used for a class method definition asdf if you write the method output as ->[] you must still write the output for the method even though it is root type and equivalent to no output method (might be redundant)

 ---